GiwrgosN/eCommerce-System/README.md

 &nbsp;
 ### Methods:
-- addProduct: Add new product to the cart.
+- addProduct: Add a new product to the cart.
 - removeProduct: Remove a product from the cart.
 - getContents: Return products of the cart in alphabetical order of product name.
 - changeProductQuantity: Change the quantity of an already chosen product.